OxCGRT/Brazil-covid-policy/risk-of-openness-index/methodology.md

 ##### **`NA` Handling**

-If the Our World in Data team has not included a country in their testing database, the portion of the metric based on testing data is set to the global average* of `test and trace`.
-If the Our World in Data team tried to include a country in their testing database but could not find publicly available numbers, the portion of the metric based on testing data is set to 0.
+If testing data isn't available for a city or state, the portion of the metric based on testing data is set to 0.

-_*global average prior to imputation_

 ---